th-koeln-iet/graphs-on-grids/docs/usage/temporal_layers.md

 This sequence is reshaped back into _(batch_size * seq_len, n_nodes, n_node_features)_ for the node features to be transformed by the graph layer.
 The output is again _(batch_size * seq_len, n_nodes, embedding_size)_.

-The second recurrent layer works a bit differently, in that it receives the flattened node feature matrix as input.
-This captures the change of all features across the whole graph instead of node-level information.
-Since the used recurrent layers, are limited to single-step predictions out-of-the-box, the [RecurrentOutputBlock](../../layers/temporal_layers/#graphs_on_grids.layers.temporal.output_layer.RecurrentOutputBlock) is required at the model output to produce an output sequence containing multiple graphs.
+The second recurrent layer then works the same as the first.
+Since the used recurrent layers are limited to single-step predictions out-of-the-box, the [RecurrentOutputBlock](../../layers/temporal_layers/#graphs_on_grids.layers.temporal.output_layer.RecurrentOutputBlock) is required at the model output to produce an output sequence containing multiple graphs.